 With hopes of a tourism rebound, countries and cruise lines are making safety a top priority.
-Although vaccines, safety precautions, and COVID test requirements are helping to prevent the spread of COVID-19, there’s one more safeguard that cruise lines in particular are counting on: mandatory travel insurance.
-This isn’t a requirement for all countries or all cruise lines, but regardless, it’s a smart idea to purchase travel insurance for your upcoming vacation.
+Although vaccines, safety precautions, and COVID-19 test requirements are helping to prevent the spread of Covid, theres one more safeguard that cruise lines in particular are counting on: mandatory travel insurance.
+This isnt a requirement for all countries or all cruise lines, but regardless, its a smart idea to purchase travel insurance for your upcoming vacation.

 Generally, cruisers describe their vacations as smooth sailing.
 But if something were to happen unexpectedly, things can quickly take a turn.
 Because of this, purchasing travel insurance is just as important as packing your camera, passport, or phone charger.